Red avadavat

 The red avadavat (Amandava amandava), red munia or strawberry finch, is a sparrow-sized bird of the family Estrildidae.
 It is found in the open fields and grasslands of tropical Asia and is popular as a cage bird due to the colourful plumage of the males in their breeding season.
-It breeds in the Indian Subcontinent in the monsoon season.
+It breeds in the Indian subcontinent in the monsoon season.
 The species name of amandava and the common name of avadavat are derived from the city of Ahmedabad in Gujarat, India, from where these birds were exported into the pet trade in former times.

 Taxonomy

-The red avadavat was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Frigilla amandava.
+The red avadavat was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Fringilla amandava.
 Linnaeus based his description on "The Amaduvads Cock and Hen" that has been described and illustrated in 1738 by the English naturalist Eleazar Albin.
 Linnaeus specified the locality as East India but this was restricted to Kolkata (Calcutta) by E. C. Stuart Baker in 1921.
 This species is now placed in the genus Amandava that was introduced in 1836 by the English zoologist Edward Blyth.

 The red avadavat were earlier included in the genus Estrilda by Jean Delacour.
 This placement was followed for a while but morphological, behavioural, biochemical and DNA studies now support their separation in the genus Amandava.